ibmtjbot/tjbot-lib/README.md

 voice = 'en-US_MichaelV3Voice'

 # use 'aplay -l' to see a list of playback devices
-speakerDeviceId = 'plughw:0,0' # plugged-in USB card 0, device 0
+device = 'plughw:0,0' # plugged-in USB card 0, device 0

 [Wave]
 servoPin = 7 # GPIO7 / Physical Pin 26